-Throat cancer is often grouped into two categories: pharyngeal cancer, which forms in the pharynx (the hollow tube that runs from behind your nose to the top of your windpipe) and laryngeal cancer, which forms in the larynx (your voice box).
+Throat cancer is often grouped into two categories: pharyngeal cancer and laryngeal cancer.
+Pharyngeal cancer forms in the pharynx.
+This is the hollow tube that runs from behind your nose to the top of your windpipe.
+Laryngeal cancer forms in the larynx, which is your voice box.

 It can be difficult to detect throat cancer in its early stages.
 Common signs and symptoms of throat cancer include:

 Make a doctor’s appointment if you have any of these symptoms and they do not improve after two to three weeks.

 Men are more likely to develop throat cancer than women.
 Certain lifestyle habits increase the risk of developing cancer of the throat, including:

 Throat cancer is also associated with certain types of human papillomavirus infections (HPV).
 HPV is a sexually transmitted virus.
 HPV infection is a risk factor for certain oropharyngeal cancers, according to the Cancer Treatment Centers of America.

 Throat cancer has also been linked to other types of cancers.
 In fact, some people diagnosed with throat cancer are diagnosed with esophageal, lung, or bladder cancer at the same time.
 This is typically because cancers often have the same risk factors, or because cancer that begins in one part of the body can spread throughout the body in time.